What's the Big Idea?

 - Student journals

 Teacher should begin by singing, "What is a Philanthropist?"
-(See Attachment One, Lesson Two: Philanthropy in Song).
+(See Handout One, Lesson Two: Philanthropy in Song).
 Repeat this two times, allowing the students to sing the definition.

 Ask the students if they have been philanthropists.
 Allow students time to respond.
 If the response is overwhelming, students may respond in small groups to allow the chance for everyone to share.